risawitama/verbose-potato/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## Why do ducks make great detectives?
+They always quack the case.